ZephyrusT/RISCV-32BIT/README.md

 2. CSR register implementation for unpriveileged counter and cycle counter

 ## Things to be modified
 Priority: Add another mux to select between RD1 and RS1D for csrrs and csrrsi respectively.
+[Done 23/12/23: need further tests]

 Priority2: Modifications of the architecture diagram.

+Priority3: Handling of CSR register hazards.
 1. MemWrite changed to 2 bits from 1 bit.
 2. RegWrite changed to 3 bits from 1 bit.
 3. Addition of CSR block consisting of CSR reg and MUX.